FAQs MOST COMMON

 What spares do I need to bring for my bike?

 Assuming you are not renting a bike, you should bring everything you’d bring on a long ride.
-The list should include, saddlebag with spares, 3 spare tubes, 1 new spare tyre, tyre levers, a multi-tool kit, and a good quality compact pump.
-We also strongly recommend that you service your bike fully prior to departure.
+The list should include a saddlebag with spares, three spare tubes, one new spare tyre, tyre levers, a multi-tool kit, and a good-quality compact pump.
+We also strongly recommend that you service your bike fully before departure.
 Ensure that all moving parts are in good working order, have fresh brake pads and that your tyres are free from cuts/scrapes.
-There is 1 bike shop in the nearby town of Alcala del Valle should you need anything.
+There is one bike shop in the nearby town of Alcala del Valle should you need anything.

 What do I need to bring with me?

-We recommend that you bring 2-3 pairs of bib shorts & jerseys, 2 base layers, arm & leg warmers, 2 wind vests & gilet, rain cape, hat, gloves, and a thermal jacket (in the early season.
-It’s always best to check the weather forecast prior to departure.
+We recommend bringing 2-3 pairs of bib shorts & jerseys, two base layers, arm & leg warmers, two wind vests & gilet, a rain cape, a hat, gloves, and a thermal jacket (in the early season.
+It’s always best to check the weather forecast before departure.
 You will also need to bring your own helmet as it’s a legal requirement for cyclists in Spain.
 It’s also advisable to bring a good set of sunglasses and suncream.